deadlyvipers/dojo_rules/introduction.md

-hi i am dodo
+hi i am nishutosh

-git is fav course on code school
+git is fav course is ruby